 HSBC Women's golf in Singapore cancelled because of coronavirus

-SINGAPORE: Golf's HSBC Women's World Championship in Singapore later this month was cancelled on Monday (Feb 10) as was next week's LPGA Thailand tournament, meaning the US women's Tour has now lost all three of their lucrative early-season events in Asia.
+SINGAPORE: Golf's HSBC Women's World Championship in Singapore was cancelled on Monday (Feb 10) as was next week's LPGA Thailand tournament, meaning the US women's Tour has now lost all three of their lucrative early-season events in Asia.

 The Tour had already announced 10 days ago the cancellation of the Blue Bay LPGA from Mar 5-8 on the southern Chinese island of Hainan.